Skip to content Skip to footer

 Weather

-Bergen experiences cool temperatures year-round, with average highs ranging from 1°C (34°F) in winter to 18°C (64°F) in summer.
-Rainfall is common throughout the year, with the wettest months typically from September to December.
-The humidity levels are relatively high due to the city’s coastal location, and air quality is generally good.
+Bergen experiences cool, oceanic climate with mild winters and cool summers.
+Average temperatures range from 3°C (37°F) in winter to 15°C (59°F) in summer.
+Rainfall is frequent throughout the year, with the wettest months from September to December.
+Humidity levels are relatively high due to the city’s proximity to the sea, and air quality is generally good.

 Language